Difference Between FOB and CIF Contracts

 What are CIF Contracts?

-CIF Contract is the abbreviation for the “Cost, Insurance, and Freight” term.
+CIF Contract is the “Cost, Insurance, and Freight” term abbreviation.
 The contract holds two parties: one buyer and the seller.
 Unlike the FOB Contract, the seller has to bear all the expenses and responsibilities, from loading the shipment to delivering the goods or products at the destination port.

 That is why the seller makes specific insurance for the goods or products to be exported.
 The entire risk of the shipment is on the seller itself.
 The buyer bears the cost of other expenses after delivery.